Abhi-R0211/ImageProcessing/README.md

 The project uses a Model-View-Controller (MVC) design pattern.
 The project also supports multiple file formats like JPG, PNG, JPEG, BMP, PPM (P3 format).

+# Updates

+1. **Graphical User Interface (GUI):**

+- A fully functional GUI has been implemented to enhance usability.
+- Features accessible through the GUI include:
+    - Load
+    - Save
+    - Blur
+    - Sharpen
+    - Sepia filter
+    - Red, Green, and Blue component extraction
+    - Luma, Value and Intensity Component extraction
+    - Horizontal and Vertical flipping
+    - Brightness adjustment
+    - Histogram display
+    - Image compression
+    - Levels adjustment
+    - Downscaling of an Image
+- Added a split-view slider for side-by-side comparison of the original and modified images.

+2. **Model Enhancements:**

+- **Downsizing Functionality:** The model now supports downsizing images to custom dimensions, maintaining aspect ratio if required.
+- **Masking of Images:** Introduced masking functionality for selective modifications to specific image regions.
+- Extended compatibility for popular image formats, including BMP, PNG, JPEG, and PPM.

 ## Project Structure

 The project is based on the Model-View-Controller.
 The code has two interfaces and the Main.java